-For the 14th year in a row, three groundwater workshops for teachers were taught jointly by GCC Outreach and Partnership Subcommittee members from the DNR, WGNHS and the Center for Watershed Science and Education (CWSE) at Stevens Point.
-In January and February, educators from 24 schools and nature centers took part in the workshops held at Mount Horeb, Eau Claire, and Green Bay.
+For the 15th year in a row, groundwater workshops for teachers were taught jointly by GCC Outreach and Partnership Subcommittee members from the DNR, WGNHS and the Center for Watershed Science and Education (CWSE) at Stevens Point.
+Teacher applications to participate continue to fill all available workshop space and equipment.
 The workshop leaders instructed teachers on using a groundwater sand-tank model and provided additional resources to incorporate groundwater concepts into their classroom.
 Educators who attended the workshops received a free model.
-With funding from a U.S. Environmental Protection Agency (EPA) wellhead protection grant, over 275 groundwater models have been given to schools and nature centers since 2001 and nearly 550 educators have received hands-on training in using the model effectively.
+With funding from a U.S. Environmental Protection Agency (EPA) wellhead protection grant, over 275 groundwater models have been given to schools and nature centers since 2001 and over 550 educators have received hands-on training in using the model effectively.
 Educators are regularly surveyed to promote continued use and evaluate educational benefits.